sgmurphy/wordpress-plugins/pymntpl-paypal-woocommerce/readme.txt

 Payment Plugins is the team behind several of the highest reviewed and installed Payment integrations for WooCommerce.

 == Changelog ==
+= 1.0.48 - 06/08/24 =
+* Added - ca_CA and fr_FR translation files added
+* Fixed - Notice "Your order can't be shipped to this address." when paying as a guest with card and address hadn't been fully filled out.
+Notice will only show once address has been completely filled out by the customer and the store doesn't ship to that location.
+* Added - VAULT permission to connection process.
+If you have switched to this plugin from a PayPal plugin that used VAULT, you can disconnect and re-connect and that permission will be added.
+That allows this plugin to make API requests to PayPal's vault API.
 = 1.0.47 - 04/30/24 =
 * Added - Integration with [Advanced Product Fields (Product Addons) for WooCommerce](https://wordpress.org/plugins/advanced-product-fields-for-woocommerce/)
 = 1.0.46 - 03/18/24 =